clevermindgames/KivMob/README.md

 Provides interface for [Kivy] applications to access [Google Admob] functionalty on Android devices.

   - No need to change internal Android project manifest templates, Java code, or manually add external libraries.
-  - Support for interstitial and banner ads.
+  - Support for interstitial, banner and Rewarded Video ads.

 ### Demo Screenshot